GENS 200/400

 - Students are repeating the course for credit (have taken Track B already).
 Course instructor serves as faculty mentor to develop an alternative curriculum.

-Additional Steps for International Student
+Additional Step for International Students

 Once all of the above steps are complete, and the course instructor has provisioned your permission to enroll in the course, international students must complete a final step.

-Final Information
+Additional Information

 - The course instructor may ask to meet with you to discuss your placement at any point in this process.
 Failure to respond to requests to meet/discuss may delay your enrollment.